Pericles: Last military operations and death

 Nevertheless, within just a year, in 429 BC, the Athenians not only forgave Pericles but also re-elected him as strategos.
 (Note: Pericles held the generalship from 444 BC until 430 BC without interruption.)
 He was reinstated in command of the Athenian army and led all its military operations during 429 BC, having once again under his control the levers of power.
 In that year, however, Pericles witnessed in the epidemic the death of both Paralus and Xanthippus, his legitimate sons from his first wife.
 According to Plutarch, Pericles was overwhelmed with grief and wept copiously for his loss.
 He himself died of the plague later in the year.

 Just before his death, Pericles's friends were concentrated around his bed, enumerating his virtues during peace and underscoring his nine war trophies.
 Pericles, though moribund, heard them and interrupted them, pointing out that they forgot to mention his fairest and greatest title to their admiration; "for", said he, "no living Athenian ever put on mourning because of me".
-Pericles lived during the first two and a half years of the Peloponnesian War and, according to Thucydides, his death was a disaster for Athens, since his successors were inferior to him; they preferred to incite all the bad habits of the rabble and followed an unstable policy, endeavoring to be popular rather than useful.
+Pericles lived during the first two and a half years of the Peloponnesian War and, according to Thucydides, his death was a disaster for Athens, since his successors were inferior to him; they preferred to incite all the bad habits of the rabble and followed an unstable policy, endeavouring to be popular rather than useful.
 With these bitter comments, Thucydides not only laments the loss of a man he admired, but he also heralds the flickering of Athens's unique glory and grandeur.

 Pausanias (c.
 150 AD) records (I.29) seeing the tomb of Pericles along a road near the Academy.